GuitarML/SmartAmpPro/README.md

 The plugin simply makes a system call to python and runs the training script, so these need to be a system-wide installation on your computer.

 1. Click the "Train Model" button and select the .wav file to train from.
-    (These are in the "C:/Users/user/AppData/Roaming/GuitarML/SmartAmpPro" directory from the above step)
+    (These are in the "userApplicationDataDirectoy" directory from the above step)
 2. If you have two separate .wav files (float32, mono, no extra data) then you can select both from the dialog box.
 Ensure that the input comes first alphabetically.
 For example:
 	"Input.wav", "Output.wav" works, but  "zInput.wav" and "Output.wav" would use the wrong file as input vs. output.